 This is the second article of a series on how to thoughtfully and constructively talk about politics with clients.
 The first article covered why to do it, and how.
 In this article, I share insights on how to handle political conversations and what to do if they get heated.

-A real-life situation: an advisor and client are eating together in their favorite restaurant, deep in conversation about the election.
+A real-life situation: a financial professional and client are eating together in their favorite restaurant, deep in conversation about the election.
 They've known each other for years and support the same candidate.
 The conversation flows easily, as per usual.

 But they then stumble onto a social policy issue and stop: surprisingly they strongly disagree.
 What happens next?
-The client stiffens; the advisor, not knowing what to do, makes an uncomfortable joke; the lunch turns awkward.
-The advisor can't get things back on track, and they end lunch with this political difference and new tension hanging in the air.
-After lunch the advisor worries: was damage done to this close relationship?
-What should or could the advisor have done in this tough moment?
+The client stiffens; the financial professional, not knowing what to do, makes an uncomfortable joke; the lunch turns awkward.
+The financial professional can't get things back on track, and they end lunch with this political difference and new tension hanging in the air.
+After lunch the financial professional worries: was damage done to this close relationship?
+What should or could the financial professional have done in this tough moment?

 I'm going to help you think about how to handle political conversations and what to do if they become heated, so your relationship will not just survive, it'll also possibly get stronger.

 Here are specific approaches: